Operators and Things: Reception

 The book was reviewed in a number of publications.
 Kirsch called the book "a work of brilliance and power, evoking a combination of Kafka and Joyce, with a touch of Orwell".
-A writer for TDI called Operators and Things "fascinating reading".
+A writer for The Daily Item called Operators and Things "fascinating reading".
 In The Sacramento Bee, a reviewer said O'Brien's work may have been better off in a magazine, which the reviewer attributed to her slick style and her "unsettling habit of downgrading practically every psychoanalytic and psychiatric study method".
 The Lincoln Journal Star described the book as striking and strange, and called O'Brien intelligent, while a review in the Nashville Banner said the book was not another Three Faces of Eve.
 The Banner went on to say that it would interest the layman while impressing the professional due to O'Brien's thorough examination of the unconscious self.
 Publishers Weekly summarized the book as "an absorbing account of life in the dream world of a schizophrenic".
 Leicester Cotton of The Sydney Morning Herald called the author's fugue terrifying.
 The book was also reviewed in CoEvolution Quarterly.
 Mark Bould suggests the book is actually a "satire on corporations, patriarchy and alienation, published as a schizophrenic's autobiography."

 In Journal of Personality Assessment, Zygmunt A. Piotrowski observed O'Brien's personality change as from ambitious to less so post psychosis, with the change described as desirable so as to lessen her stress and so as to not threaten her sense of reality.
 The book is analyzed in an article titled "Misattribution of agency in schizophrenia: An exploration of historical first-person accounts" in the journal of Phenomenology and the Cognitive Sciences by J. P. M. A Maes and A. R. Van Gool.
 The book was also reviewed by Samuel J. Beck in the Archives of General Psychiatry, and Richard Lazarus in Contemporary Psychology.